sevenwik/Block-vote/README.md

 >"Bad officials are elected by good citizens who don't vote."

-And our motto is *building a civilized nation* lead by skillful leaders so we came up with an idea which lets **everyone vote**.
+And our motto is *building a civilized nation* lead by skillful leaders so we came up with an idea which lets **everyone vote** irrespective of their race, wealth,mobility to the centre..
+Thus upholding **Unity In Diversity**.

+Let's do this INDIA. **JAI HIND**